Learn How to Code

 Introduction

-In our JavaScript fundamentals course, you should have learned the basics of using objects to store and retrieve data.
+In our JavaScript fundamentals course, you should have learned the to store and retrieve data.
 Let's start with a little refresher.

 There are multiple ways to define objects but in most cases, it is best to use the object literal syntax as follows: